-- 8.1 This policy is monitored by the headteacher, who reports to governors about its effectiveness. - 8.2 This anti-bullying policy is the governors' responsibility and they review its effectiveness every three years, or sooner if necessary.
+- 8.1 This policy is monitored by the headteacher, who reports to governors about its effectiveness, through the Curriculum and Standards Committee. - 8.2 Maintaining this anti-bullying policy is the governors' responsibility and they review its effectiveness every three years, or sooner if necessary.